NASA-SW-VnV/ikos/analyzer/README.md

 * `--no-init-globals`: disable global variable initialization for the given entry points.
 * `--no-liveness`: disable the liveness analysis.
 * `--no-pointer`: disable the pointer analysis.
-* `--no-fixpoint-profiles`: disable the detection of widening hints.
+* `--no-widening-hints`: disable the detection of widening hints.
 * `--no-fixpoint-cache`: disable the cache of fixpoint for called functions.
 * `--argc`: specify the value of `argc` for the analysis.
 * `--no-libc`: do not use libc intrinsics.
 Useful for bare metal programming.